-As at least 19 bushfires rage across rural Victoria and lay waste to properties and national parks, it has emerged that anti-logging activists may have made the situation worse by preventing land clearing teams from doing backburning and preventative land clearing.
+As at least 19 bushfires rage across the Victorian bush and lay waste to properties and national parks, it has emerged that anti-logging activists may have made the situation worse by preventing land clearing teams from doing backburning and preventative land clearing.

 In the last two weeks we reported that Vegan activists have been targeting Livestock and Dairy producers.
-Recently it has been alleged that anti-logging activists, while perhaps well meaning, have allowed excess vegetative growth to provide fuel for bushfires.
+Recently it has been alleged that the interference of anti-logging activists may have allowed excess vegetative growth to provide fuel for bush fires.

 At least 9 properties have been destroyed in Bunyip and Yinnar in the widespread blazes ongoing to the east of metropolitan Melbourne.

 The 2009 Black Saturday and Gippsland bushfires of Feb 7 2009 killed 173 people and left thousands more homeless, leading to a royal commission.